mercadopago/devsite-docs/guides/checkout-pro/integration-ios-flutter.en.md

 >
 > Configuring the application for Deep Link handling

-Flutter supports deep linking on iOS and web browsers.
+Flutter supports the use of Deep Links on iOS and web browsers.
 Opening a URL will display that screen in your app.
-Below, we will show you how you can launch and display routes by creating named routes (either with the routes parameter or with onGenerateRoute), or using the Router widget.
+Below, we will show you how you can launch and display routes by creating **named routes** (either with the routes parameter or with onGenerateRoute), or using the **Router widget**.

 > WARNING
 >